tebben/kanemi/README.md

 ## kanecli - CLI Tool

-For now the CLI only contains 3 simple test commands to test the notification service, get precipitation forecast and geocoding.
+For now the CLI only contains 4 commands to download datasets, get notifications, get precipitation forecast and (reverse)geocoding.
 Every command accepts it's own set of args, check the args with the `--help` flag on an option. `kanecli forecast --help` for example.

 ```bash
 A CLI tool to work with KNMI data and maybe some other stuff